whilesmart/workflows/README.md

 ### Release (`javascript/release`)

-Creates a new npm release for Node.js libraries based on conventional commits.
+Publishes a new npm release for Node.js libraries based on the `version` in `package.json`.

 **Features:**
-- Determines `patch`/`minor`/`major` bump from commit history.
+- Reads the version from `package.json`.
-- Updates `package.json` version and prepends an entry to `CHANGELOG.md`.
+- Optionally includes release notes from `CHANGELOG.md` (if a matching version entry exists).
+- Creates and pushes a `vX.Y.Z` tag.
-- Commits changes, creates a `vX.Y.Z` tag, publishes to npm, and creates a GitHub Release.
+- Publishes to npm and creates a GitHub Release.
 - Supports `dry_run` mode and custom npm `dist-tag` (e.g., `latest`, `next`, `beta`).

 **Usage (release from main):**